ArshSB/Backward-Words/README.md

 # Backward Words
 an interactive web app I made as my introduction to web development

-built with pure HTML, CSS and Javascript
+built with pure HTML, CSS and Javascript.
+Hosted on Netlify

 ## What is this?
 **'twas a cool summer evening as I browsed r/wallstreetbets when suddenly a light bulb lit in my head and I gained the most splendid ide-**